OMAS-IIIF/oldaplib/docs/knowledge_base.md

   In simpler terms, it tells you what type of thing (or "entity") can possess or be described by the property in question.
 If a property is stated to have a certain rdfs:domain, then any resource that has that property is automatically assumed to be a member of the specified class.
-  Example: If we have a property hasOwner, and we declare that its rdfs:domain is Vehicle, this means that anything that "has an owner" is considered to be a Vehicle.
-So, if we know that Car123 hasOwner John, we can infer that Car123 is a Vehicle.
+  Example: If we have a property `:hasOwner`, and we declare that its rdfs:domain is `:Vehicle`, this means that anything that "has an owner" is considered to be a Vehicle.
+So, if we know that `:Car123 :hasOwner "John"`, we can infer that `:Car123` is a Vehicle.
-- `rdfs:range`: The *range* denotes the "right side" of a predicate, that is the type of the object.
-For literal values, the *range* denotes usually the data type, e.g. `ex:my_predicate rdfs:range xsd:int` defines that *ex:my_predicate* must point to a literal which must be an integer number.
-For predicates that point to another subject, *rdfs:range* indicates the subject class it should point to, e.g. `ex:my_link_predicate rdfs:range ex:Painting`.
-This would indicate that *ex:my_link_predicate* points to a subject of the class *ex:Painting*.
+- `rdfs:range`: The *range* denotes the "right side" of a predicate, that is the type of the *object*.
+For literal values, the *range* denotes usually the data type, e.g. `ex:my_predicate rdfs:range xsd:int` defines that *ex:my_predicate* points to a literal which is an integer number.
+For predicates that point to another subject, *rdfs:range* indicates the subject class it should point to, e.g. the statement `ex:hasPainted rdfs:range ex:Painting`.
+This would indicate that *ex:hasPainted* points to a subject of the class *ex:Painting*.
+Thus, the query engine will infer from the statement `ex:davinci ex:hasPainted ex:MonaLisa` that `ex:MonaLisa` is a painting.

-It's important to note that `rdfs:domain` and `rdfs:range` are **not restrictions**!
-They just let the SPARQL query engine know if it encounters a certain predicate what's on the left and right side of it.
-NOTE: DIESEN SATZ/TEIL VERSTEHE ICH NICHT If a predicate is beeing used incorrectly the query engine may make wrong assumptions.
-Example:

 ```trig
 ...